 COA 2.2.1 Structure Setbacks.
 Escambia County shall require natural shorelines wherever possible.
-Development shall be required to provide adequate setbacks for structures-construction activities as required by LDC.

-other than water-dependent/water-related and stormwater management.
+Development shall be required to provide adequate setbacks for structures construction activities as required by LDC. other than water-dependent/water-related and stormwater management.
 A minimum 15' setback is required for construction activities proposed along shorelines.
 The setback shall be measured from the mean high water line.

-Exemptions: Bulkheads, gazebos, docks, walkways, piers, and boathouses may be constructed within this setbac a.
-Conservation or recreation;
+Exemptions: Bulkheads, gazebos, docks, walkways, piers, and boathouses may be constructed within this setback